 DISH TV average monthly subscriber churn rate ("DISH TV churn rate").
 We are not aware of any uniform standards for calculating subscriber churn rate and believe presentations of subscriber churn rates may not be calculated consistently by different companies in the same or similar businesses.
 We calculate our DISH TV churn rate for any period by dividing the number of DISH TV subscribers who terminated service during the period by the average number of DISH TV subscribers for the same period, and further dividing by the number of months in the period.
 The average number of DISH TV subscribers is calculated for the period by adding the average number of DISH TV subscribers for each month and dividing by the number of months in the period.
-The average number of DISH TV subscribers for each month and by adding the average number of DISH TV subscribers for each month is calculated by adding the beginning and ending DISH TV subscribers for the month and dividing by two.
+The average number of DISH TV subscribers for the number of DISH TV subscribers for each month and dividing by the number of months in the period.
+The average number of DISH TV subscribers for the month and dividing by the number of months in the period.
+The average number of DISH TV subscribers for the month and dividing by the number of months in the period.
+The average number of DISH TV subscribers for the month and dividing by two.